NRCB Application No. 1601

 Revised Application 2019

 Decision NR 2018-01, issued on November 15, 2018, has been suspended.
 The November 2018 decision to approve the project was based on the application/environmental impact assessment (EIA) submitted to the NRCB (the Board) by the Town of Canmore (the Town) up to that time.

 On January 9, 2019 the Town advised the Board of proposed structural design changes to the debris flood retention structure and access road on Cougar Creek.

 On January 11, 2019 the Board advised the Town by letter that it must provide the revised structure design, costs, timelines, and EIA for review by the Board.
 The Board received the project update from the Town on February 22, 2019.

-[Update: On February 28, 2019 the Board advised the Town by letter of the outstanding information and documents needed before it can commence its review of the revised application.]
+On February 28, 2019 the Board advised the Town by letter of the outstanding information and documents needed before it can commence its review of the revised application.

 The Board may also require the Town to conduct public consultation and further indigenous consultation, with subsequent updates to the EIA.
 The revised EIA may be subject to review by Alberta Environment and Parks and other government ministries.
 The Board may also issue a new public notice.

-The time frame for review and a revised public interest assessment will be determined once the Town provides its complete information on the changed design and its associated revised application to the Board.
+The time frame for review and a revised public interest assessment will be determined once the Board reviews the project update addendum.
 Until a further review is completed by the Board and interested government ministries, it is unclear whether the findings of the original assessment will remain unchanged.
-The Board will communicate to the Town the further steps that will be required to assess the revised design and EIA, after it has reviewed the requested information.
+The Board will communicate to the Town the further steps that will be required to assess the revised design and EIA after it has reviewed the information.

 The Board is a quasi-judicial entity and is responsible under provincial legislation for determining the public interest of proposed developments.
 Its public interest decisions are based on its independent assessment of the facts.